sa2c/git-demystified/_episodes/05-changing-history.md

 $ git log -p
 ~~~
 {: .language-bash}
 There are now only two commits, and each one adds a complete line to the file.
 Note that we created a whole new commit.

+## Undoing the change
 The old commits are still there if we want them, we can change the repository back to the way it was before by resetting the current branch to the commit which we first downloaded.
-Let's do that now:
+Let's do that now, to get the excercise back to the point it was when we started.
 ~~~
 $ git reset --soft origin/master
 ~~~
 {: .language-bash}
-The reference `origin/master` is a commit-ish thing which points to the state of the remote repository.
+The reference `origin/master` is created by `git clone`, and is a reference to the `master` branch on the remote repository.
 We'll explain this in more detail later.

-And let's check the repository history again, with
+Let's look at the repository history again, with
 ~~~
 $ git log -p
 ~~~
 {: .language-bash}

 ## Reset HEAD and the staging area
+In this case, we had all of our content in the staging area reading to commit again.
+This can be useful when making changes to the commit, but usually we might want to be able to add it again.
+This is useful if we want to rewind some changes, and re-commit them as a different set of commits.

-What happens when we leave out the `--soft` option?
-The default in that case is to perform a "mixed" reset.
+When we leave out the `--soft` option the default in that case is to perform a "mixed" reset.
 We could use `--mixed` to indicate this, but since it's the default we'll leave this out.
+This works by moving `HEAD`, and then copying the current contents of `HEAD` into the staging area.
+Effectively, this un-adds files.

-Let's see how this works:
+Let's see how it works.
 ~~~
 $ git reset HEAD~2
 ~~~
 {: .language-bash}
-Let's see what this has done
+What has this done?
 ~~~
 $ git status
 ~~~
 {: .language-bash}
-This time the changes appear to be in the working directory as before, but not in the staging area.
+This time the difference appear are in the working directory, like in the --soft option, but the staging area is the same as current `HEAD`.

-Running `git log`,
+We can confirm that HEAD has moved back by two commits with:
 ~~~
 $ git log --oneline
 ~~~
 {: .language-bash}
-shows us that HEAD has indeed moved back by two commits.
-Let's check the files out with:
+And see the differences with:
 ~~~
 $ git diff
 ~~~
 {: .language-bash}
-It appears that the changes from the last two commits indeed waiting to be staged.
-This is because the contents of the commit that HEAD has been moved to has also been copied into the staging area.
-This is useful if we want to rewind, to change a set of commits, but actually want to manually add just the files you're interested in.
+The changes from the last two commits all waiting to be staged.
+This is because the contents of the commit that HEAD has been moved to has _also_ been copied into the staging area.

 We can reset our repository to the way it was before with
 ~~~